Madelena/Metrology-for-Hass/README.md

 # Metrology for Home Assistant

+Metrology is a practical series of app customizations and redesigns aimed at bringing a bold, clear, and consistent user experience to [various Windows and Android apps](https://github.com/Madelena?tab=repositories&q=Metrology).
+Its design language is based on [Metro](https://en.wikipedia.org/wiki/Metro_(design_language)) and [Fluent](https://www.microsoft.com/design/fluent/) design systems pioneered by Microsoft Design since the 2010s.

+[Home Assistant](https://www.home-assistant.io/) is an open source home automation server that integrates nearly 2000 existing IoT services into one powerful, private, and unified user interface.
+It is perfect to run on a Raspberry Pi or a local server.

-A collection of themes, tweaks, and template buttons to make your Home Assistant look modern and clean.
-Based on Metro UI Design System.
+Here is a collection of themes, tweaks, and template buttons to make your Home Assistant look bold, modern, and clean.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/madelena)